 An altar can be as small or large as you like – perhaps on a small table in your entry or tucked away on a bookshelf.
 Or take up your entire fireplace mantel.
 You can have one or several altars, perhaps aligned with the four directions, or create small altars for different aspects of your life (i.e. one for love and relationships, another one for work and abundance, etc).

-Regardless of why or where, treat this space as a very special.
-It is a sacred link to your personal transformation and treat it as such.
+and treat it as such.
 It is a reflection of your soul.
 Nourish and feed it, change it or add to it as often as you like – weekly or monthly, with the seasons, or as the mood strikes.
 Notice when an altar feels like it needs changing.
 No doubt its because you or something in your life has changed or evolved in some way.

 - A side table or bookshelf space, somewhere that won’t get moved or disturbed by others in the house (including pets!)